Syllabus for CIS-107

 Computer Concepts and Applications is a three-credit online course consisting of six modules.
 It relies on both reading and practical applications for its content.
 Modules include objectives, study materials, and activities.

-Study materials include studying chapters in the textbook Discovering Computers and completing "In the Lab" exercises from the text Microsoft Office 2010.
-The course also has six (6) class discussion forums, a proctored midterm, and a final project.
+Study materials include studying chapters in the textbook Discovering Computers, Enhanced and completing "In the Lab" exercises from the text Microsoft Office 2013.
+The course also has six class discussion forums, a proctored midterm, and a final project.

-*Please Note: Microsoft Access 2010 is not required for this course.
+*Please Note: Microsoft Access 2013 is not a requirement for this course.

 Communication among fellow students and with the mentor is a critical component of online learning.
 Participation in online discussions involves two distinct assignments: an initial response to a posted question (discussion thread) and at least two subsequent comments on classmates' responses.